 While those are the 9 core service performance metrics that everyone should be looking at, you have to remember that it is a balancing act to ensure your service team is running as efficiently as possible.
 These metrics will go together to achieve a common goal, but too much focus on just one area may negatively affect the other.
 Many organizations look at decreasing MTTR while increasing FTF.
 If the incentive is mainly focused on MTTR, you may find that your FTF is decreasing instead of increasing because the technicians may be rushing the job (to hit MTTR) and thus creating errors and causing the FTF to be low.

-To see how ServiceMax has helped our customers move the needle on these service performance metrics, check out the Impact Report showing the results of our annual customer survey here.
+To see how ServiceMax has helped our customers move the needle on these field service performance metrics, check out the Impact Report showing the results of our annual customer survey here.
 And check out our field service reporting dashboards to see how we can help your company improve performance.